Matchstic/libwidgetinfo/lib/Middleware/docs/markdown/configuration.md

 #### **`option`**

-The `option` row gives you the capability to show a multiselect dialog, with pre-defined options.
+The `option` row gives you the capability to show a selection dialog, with pre-defined options.
 This is then shown to the user as a list of options to tap between.

+The result is a single selection; it does not support multiple selection.

 This supports setting a variable that expects strings, or numbers.